Amber Alert: Missing 1-year-old from Greensboro

-The alert going out just after 3 am Saturday, April 3.
-Police are allegedly looking for 2 possible suspects in this investigation.
+The alert going out just after 3 a.m.
+Saturday, April 3.
+Police are looking for two possible suspects in this investigation.

-The North Carolina Department of Public Safety describes the 2 suspects as a 25 and a 35-year-old.
+The North Carolina Department of Public Safety describes the two suspects as a 25 and a 35-year-old.

 Police are searching for a gray 2018 Kia Sorento with the North Carolina license plate 5D16DV.
 Police say the car was stolen.
 The boy was last seen at the Valero Gas Station on 2715 South Elm Eugene street around 12:16 am.